czue/pegasus-docs/docker.md

 However, keep in mind that if you go this route, you will need to run all commmands inside the containers as per the instructions below.

-## Running management commands
+## Running once-off management commands

-Running commands on the server can be done using `docker-compose`, as per the `migrate` command above.
+Running commands on the server can be done using `docker-compose`, by following the pattern used in the `Makefile`.

 For example, to bootstrap Stripe subscriptions, run: